sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 This project is aiming at having these general vector specifications at the compiler-level which:
 - permits intrinsics or vector assembly instructions to be translated into Bril IR
 - permits architecture specific backend to easily generate an executable
-- naturally expose opportunities for vector optimizations at bril
+- naturally expose opportunities for vector optimizations at Bril
-- offer to the compiler (automatic) vectorizer the possibility of generating bril IR vector operations that can later be mapped into ISA vector instructions
+- offer to the compiler (automatic) vectorizer the possibility of generating Bril IR vector operations that can later be mapped into ISA vector instructions

 ### Link to project
 [Vril](https://github.com/sa2257/vril) is our public repository.